-2.5 Rezoning, Zoning Text, and Plan Amendment Procedures2.5.3 Rezoning to Planned Development (PD)
+2.5 Rezoning, Zoning Text, and Plan Amendment Procedures 2.5.3 Rezoning to Planned Development (PD)

-- significant if it represents a 10 percent increase to the approximate gross area of the development unit as approved in the PD district; - iii.
-An increase of five percent or more of the approved number of projected dwelling units or 10 percent of the gross leasable area (GLA) for an individual development unit; - iv.
+- iv.
 Any change in land use or density that is likely to substantially impact or burden public facilities and utilities infrastructure as determined by the Director; - v.
 Any change in land use or density that is likely to substantially impact or burden mobility adjacent to the PD district or to the overall major street system; - vi.
 Any other proposed change to the Preliminary PD Concept Plan or Final PD Site Plan, which substantively alters one or more components of the PD district. - b.
 If the Director determines the amendment to be major, the amendment request shall be processed under the Rezoning procedure described in this subsection.